Monday, 18 September 2023

 CONS:

-1. Some of the sound quality might ruin the listening experience.
+1. Some sound quality might ruin the listening experience.

 PROS:

-THE FINAL VERDICT seems to be a toss up between quality and rarity.
+THE FINAL VERDICT might be a toss up between quality and rarity.

 EVEN if these shows are of more historical importance than anything else, finally we have at least 5 concerts from 1971, making it no longer a "missing year!"